 This is a volunteer run club so parents are encouraged to join our sessions as assistants/helpers.
 It’s the perfect excuse to enjoy the great outdoors.

-If you have any additional questions or would like to be a Junior Adventure coach, please contact the Program Coordinator.
+If you have any additional questions or would like to be a Adventure Explorer coach, please contact the Program Coordinator.

 Come adventure with us!